Updated August 21, 2023

 This we can do when we have many cell numbers colored, and filtering the data is not suggested there.

 Excel Sum by Color is very simple and easy.
 Let’s understand how to sum by color in Excel with some examples.

 Sum by Color in Excel – Example #1

 Here we have data on some product and their sale.
-As we can see below, column C has numbers with some background color.
+As shown below, column C has numbers with some background color.

-Now go to the cell where we need to see the output and type “=” sign (Equal).
-And search and select SUBTOTAL function as shown below.
+Now go to the cell where we need to see the output and type the “=” sign (Equal).
+And search and select the SUBTOTAL function as shown below.